John Anderson (New Zealand businessman, born 1938): The first tours

-For the second tour Anderson had increased the price from £100 to £115 per person.
+For the second tour, Anderson increased the price from £100 to £115 per person.
 Despite this, upon arrival in Monaco Anderson found he had nearly run out of money and would be unable to complete the advertised itinerary.
 Anderson worked out the amount of money that he would need to express the group directly back to England and took the remaining funds to a casino where he gambled on the roulette tables.
 He won and was able to continue the tour without his customers finding out.

+Anderson married Ali (Alison), a passenger who fell ill on one of Contiki's first tours, and they went on to have four children.

 Contiki Holidays

-The trips which had begun as an exercise to fund his own travels around Europe became a fast-growing business; fleet and staff grew rapidly and a number of new tours were developed under the name Tiki Tours, in recognition of the company's first vehicle.
+The trips, which had begun as an exercise to fund his own travels around Europe, became a fast-growing business; fleet and staff grew rapidly and a number of new tours were developed under the name Tiki Tours, in recognition of the company's first vehicle.

 When the New Zealand Tourist Board challenged Anderson over his use of the name Tiki Tours he changed the company's name to Contiki, the con coming from The Continent.

 Contiki grew to include tours worldwide.
 During the 1980s the company began to diversify from its roots as a tour company for 18- to 35-year-olds (originally 19 to 29).
 Examples included building hotel resorts in Queenstown and in the Great Barrier Reef, and the purchase of Fullers Ferries.

 By the mid 1980s Contiki was a global organisation headquartered in Hong Kong.
 Anderson was living in New Zealand and travelled frequently for directors meetings and to review the company's operations.

 Sale of Contiki

 In the early 1980s Anderson sold down his investment in Contiki, allowing fellow directors to invest as shareholders.
 In 1985 Omnicorp, a company controlled by Lloyd Morrison purchased a 50% stake in the business.

 The stock market crash of 1987 devalued many of Contiki's assets.
 This, along with the poor performance of recent acquisitions, notably Fullers Ferries, placed Anderson in financial difficulty.
-In 1989 he was forced to sell his remaining shares in Contiki as well as his family home to avoid bankruptcy.
+In 1989, he was forced to sell his remaining shares in Contiki as well as his family home to avoid bankruptcy.

 After Contiki

 During the early 1990s Anderson was employed to sell off the assets of former Contiki empire.
 His wife Ali returned to full-time work to supplement their income.
 They briefly owned and ran a chain of stores in Auckland selling packaged sandwiches.
 The business was short-lived and they moved to Blenheim in the late 1990s.
-Along with Contours Travel, John has started tours to South America for 'baby boomers'.
+Along with Contours Travel, Anderson started tours to South America for 'baby boomers'.

-Public speaking

-In recent years Anderson has taken up public speaking as a profession and has presented his Contiki story to many businesses.
+In later years, Anderson took up public speaking as a profession and presented his Contiki story to many businesses.

-Only Two Seats Left

 In 2010 Anderson published Only Two Seats Left, an autobiography that focuses mainly on his time with Contiki from 1961 to 1989.